David Kabua

-David Kabua (born 1951) is a Marshallese politician who served as President of the Marshall Islands from 2020 to 2024.
-He has represented Wotho Atoll in the Legislature of the Marshall Islands since 2008 and served terms as Minister of Health and Internal Affairs.
+David Kabua (26 May 1951 – 8 April 2026) was a Marshallese politician who served as President of the Marshall Islands from 2020 to 2024.
+He represented Wotho Atoll in the Legislature of the Marshall Islands since 2008 and served terms as Minister of Health and Internal Affairs.

 Early life

-Kabua was born in Majuro in 1951 as the fourth child and second son of the first President of the Marshall Islands, Amata Kabua, and his wife, former First Lady Emlain Kabua.
+Kabua was born in Majuro on 26 May 1951, as the fourth child and second son of the first President of the Marshall Islands, Amata Kabua, and his wife, former First Lady Emlain Kabua.
 Kabua graduated from Xavier High School in Chuuk State, Federated States of Micronesia in 1971, and later studied at the University of Hawaii in Manoa.
 Kabua subsequently worked as teacher aide, student liaison officer and general manager of the Marshall Islands Development Authority.
 He was the consul general of the Marshall Islands in Orange County, California, United States, for four years.
 He also worked as a private business owner for a decade.